 My name is Jennifer Jones and I’m a Radio City Music Hall Rockette alumnae, class of ’87.

 As its first African American dancer, I smashed through the longstanding color barrier mandated by the troupe’s foundation in 1925, and went-on to perform with hundreds of other talented performers during a 15-year career in the Art Deco heart of NYC, Rockefeller Center.

 When I turned 51 last month, those glorious Rockette years comprised 30% of my total days lived on this great earth.
 Dancing with the gals became my whole purpose and being.
 It was on the Radio City Music Hall stage that I learned good sportsmanship, esprit de corps, grace under fire, and theatrical comportment, modeled after those sleek, curvaceous 1920s Ziegfeld girls.
 And just as our limbs precisely mirrored each other’s for those famous eye-high kicks, our voices did, too.
-I was a whisper among a roar of feathers, sequins, and dance-heels.

 It’s been a long journey to find my individual voice, and it’s a work in progress.
 This blog will be a testament to that emerging voice as I reframe ideas, and bridge cultures and communities.